School of Medicine

 She returned to England and spent time working in neonatal medicine, which developed her interest in multidisciplinary and inter-professional simulation.
 After this she gained experience in General Practice and peer to peer teaching.

-As a Medical Demonstrator, Helen works with the Physician Associate, MBBS and BSc.
-Medical Science students.
-She teaches anatomy, physiology, clinical and communication skills and is a PBL facilitator.
-She also has a role in supporting Physician Associate students whilst on clinical placement in General Practice, and developing the resources for Physician Associate and MBBS courses.
+As a Lecturer, Helen mainly works with the Physician Associate students but continues a small amount of work with MBBS and BSc.
+Medical Science.
+She teaches anatomy, clinical and communication skills, professionalism and is a case based learning facilitator.
+She also delivers clinical lectures based on diagnosis and management and is involved in course development, exam writing and admissions.
+She is an academic advisor and also has a role in supporting Physician Associate students whilst on clinical placement.

 She holds an additional responsibility within the School of Medicine by being a Designated Officer for event forms.
 These are designed to support students with professionalism lapses, welfare and safety concerns and delivering positive feedback.

 Helen is involved in the development and examination of the national Physician Associate exams by the Faculty of Physician Associates within the Royal College of Physicians.